-- The student is taking his/her first college credit English or mathematics, with the exception of MAT 055 and ENG 060. - English and mathematics placement testing and the reading assessment should be completed prior to the first semester of enrollment.
-The English, mathematics, and reading requirements should be pursued in each subsequent semester until those requirements are fulfilled.
-See Graduation Procedures for more information. - The student is degree-seeking and does not have previous college credit in English, reading, or mathematics.
+- The student is degree-seeking and does not have previous college credit in English, reading, or mathematics.
 (Degree-seeking students will not be allowed to enroll in classes after completion of 18 hours if they have not taken appropriate placement tests and completed the reading assessment.) - Transfer students who completed prerequisite courses more than 5 years prior to the semester in which prerequisite proof is required.